gaphor/gaphor/docs/scripting.md

 Since Gaphor is written in Python, it also functions as a library.

 ## Getting started

-To get started, you’ll need a python console.
-You can use the interactive console in Gaphor, or install on your host.
-For the latter, you’ll need a development environment.
+To get started, you’ll need a Python console.
+You can use the interactive console in Gaphor, or install one yourself by setting up a Python development environment.

 ## Query a model

-A first step is probably to load a model.
+The first step is to load a model.
 For this you’ll need an `ElementFactory`.
 The `ElementFactory` is responsible to creating and maintaining the model.
-It’s a repository for the model while you’re working on it.
+It acts as a repository for the model while you’re working on it.

 ```{code-cell} ipython3
 from gaphor.core.modeling import ElementFactory